Wednesdays at

 Ron Jenkins

 A gold-medalist in ballroom dance, Ron Jenkins is a beloved instructor at Sundance Saloon—country-western dance association in San Francisco for LGBT+.
-Ron teaches occasional workshops and is available for private lessons.
+Ron teaches workshops, hosts Country Night on First Fridays at Dance Arts Ballroom in San Rafael, and is available for private lessons.

 For private lessons email Ron at: ronthedanceteacher@gmail.com